pandafunx/doc/README.md

 As soon as the EOS mainnet launches, we will STOP giving away our free pandas.

-So please go to our website and get your free pandas:  pandafun.io
+So please go to our website and get your free pandas:  http://pandafun.io

+And
+<p>whitepaper enginsh edition: https://github.com/pandafunx/doc/raw/master/PandaFun%20Game%20Whitepaper%20ENGLISH.pdf</p>
+<p>whitepaper chinese edition: https://github.com/pandafunx/doc/raw/master/PandaFun%20Game%20Whitepaper%20CHINESE.pdf</p>
+Please feel free to download and take a look.

 Also, you are highly welcome to your telegram group: https://t.me/joinchat/JFW0FE8OBoL6_eyOyar02A